Rohansorathiya/Rohansorathiya/README.md

 - 👋 Hi, I’m @Rohansorathiya
-- 👀 I’m interested in data structures and algos and also artifical intellegence
+- 👀 I’m interested in data structures, algos and also artifical intellegence
-- 🌱 I’m currently learning DSA and machine lerarning and neural networks
+- 🌱 I’m currently learning DSA and machine learning and neural networks

 <!---
 Rohansorathiya/Rohansorathiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.